-- 1. Fill the gas bag with calibration gas. - 2.
-Connect the calibration tubing from the gas collection bag to the inlet line at or near the INLET fitting. - The sample-draw detector's pump automatically begins pulling the test sample from the gas collection bag when you connect the tubing to the inlet line. - 3.
+- 1. Connect the calibration tubing from the gas collection bag to the inlet line at or near the INLET fitting. - The sample draw detector's pump automatically begins pulling the test sample from the gas collection bag when you connect the tubing to the inlet line. - 2.
 After approximately one minute, verify that the reading for each channel at the monitoring device stabilizes within \pm 10% of the concentration of the test sample.
-If the reading is not within \pm 10% of the test sample, calibrate the sample-draw detector as described in the Calibration section of this manual. - 4.
-Remove the calibration tubing from the inlet line, then reconnect the inlet line. - 5.
-Store the calibration kit in a safe place.
+If the reading is not within \pm 10% of the test sample, calibrate the sample draw detector as described in the Calibration section of this manual.

+3. Remove the calibration tubing from the inlet line, then reconnect the inlet line.